 Master Bedroom: Superking size bed, wardrobe, a chest of drawers.

 Bedroom 2: Double bed, chest of drawers, and a wardrobe.
-It also has an additional single bed and an en suite bathroom, with a shower cubicle, wash hand basin, bidet and WC.
+It also has an additional single bed and an en suite shower room, with a shower cubicle, wash hand basin, bidet and WC.

 Family Bathroom: Victorian style, freestanding slipper bath with shower over, wash hand basin and WC.